Friday, October 1, 2021

 Our Trip to London, UK - Part 1of 7 - Which London?

-Lewis and I made a transatlantic flight (the British call is "crossing the pond") to the United Kingdom of Great Britain and Northern Ireland.
+Lewis and I are travelers who love to share our stories to invigorate you to explore.
+This addition to my blog is richly full of details so you can come vicariously with us.
+Please take your time and enjoy.
+We made a transatlantic flight (the British call is "crossing the pond") to the United Kingdom of Great Britain and Northern Ireland.
 Our destination was its capital: London.
 London is also the capital of England: one of the kingdom's four constituent nations.
 Later, we also ventured through the City of London (a.k.a.
 The City).

 Two places named London?
 Yes.
 Unique in the world, the City of London is a one-square-mile entity that is separate from the rest of the United Kingdom.
 (Formed centuries later, Vatican City might've copied some if its qualities to exist within Rome as its own nation).